status-im/doubleratchet/README.md

 # doubleratchet

 [The Double Ratchet Algorithm](https://whispersystems.org/docs/specifications/doubleratchet) Golang implementation.
-The current version is being developed at the moment, it is still incomplete and cannot be used anywhere.
+The current version is in active development at the moment, it is still incomplete and cannot be used anywhere.

 ## Installation